ragsns/javaone-cloudfoundry-hol/ex3/README.md

 - name of the application
 - memory
 - number of instances and so on.
-- the path of the artifacts to be deployed, in this case it is target/pcfdemo.war
+- the path of the artifacts to be deployed, in this case it is `target/pcfdemo.war`

 Change the instances to 2, and push the application again with the following command.

 ```
 cf push
 ```
-You should see an output (partially reproduced) which shows the instances changed from 1 to 2.
+You should see an output (partially reproduced) which shows the instances running as 2.

 ```
-0 of 2 instances running, 2 starting
+2 of 2 instances running
 ```

 Also, notice the differences by running the following command which should show 2 running instances.